 In 1863, out of the workshop of Pierre Michaux in Paris, pedals and wrenches were added to the velocipede’s front wheel.
 This variant of the machine immediately acquired the epithet “boneshaker”, because of the infamous shake riders felt while cruising.
 This was an impact of the effect of the bicycle’s wooden casing and metal-rimmed wheels on then-universal cobblestoned roads.

 Further settling the issues of the past model, the penny-farthing was created to address the awkward shake and to improve speed.
 Basically the principal high-wheeled bike, the penny-farthing included a huge front wheel that permitted riders to cover more distance with a solitary tire pivot.
-This new model additionally included strong elastic tires, an empty steel edge, spokes and metal rollers.
+This new model additionally included strong elastic tires, an empty steel edge, spokes, and metal rollers.

-THE TRUE ORIGIN OF CYCLING, AS WE KNOW IT TODAY
+THE TRUE ORIGIN OF CYCLING, AS WE, KNOW IT TODAY

 The Rover, or Safety Bicycle

 The Rover offered riders of the day both security and speed.
 By consolidating and expanding upon the cycling developments of the nineteenth century, Starley made one genuinely useful machine.
-Truth be told, essential bike development has changed next to no since.
+Truth be told, essential bike development has changed next to no sense.

 The greatest improvement the Rover brought to cycling was the expansion of the chain and stuff.
 This presented chain-fueled accelerating (worked in influence for the rider) and dispensed with the requirement for a curiously large and unsteady front wheel.
-The outcome was a bicycle that firmly looked like one you would ride today — directly down to the pneumatic inflatable tires of equivalent size, outline joined pedals and twofold precious stone edge.
+The outcome was a bicycle that firmly looked like one you would ride today — directly down to the pneumatic inflatable tires of equivalent size, outline joined pedals, and twofold precious stone edge.